alouche/rodent/README.md

   > export RODENT_ENV=experimental; go build

 You get the idea... so feel free to refer to the [rodentrc guide](https://github.com/alouche/rodent/wiki/rodentrc-file).

-## Install

-> git clone http://github.com/alouhe/rodent.git /my/path/to/rodent

-Add in your .bashrc, profile etc.

-> [[ -s "/my/path/to/rodent" ]] && source "/my/path/to/rodent"

-Restart your existing shell or open an new one and you are set.
-Type "rodent".

 ## Usage